List of possible suspects

 OTHER CHARACTERS

 with Sergeant Velie as depicted by Frank Godwin for a "Redbook" edition of "The Chinese Murder Mystery".the words "What's up, Doyle?" in The Roman Hat Mystery where he is introduced to us as a tall man in plain clothes.
 He is addressed by Inspector Queen in a rather fatherly way as "Thomas".
-Whilst t
+While t

 he faithful sergeant addresses Ellery as "maestro".